Walker Morris appointed to advise Hull City Council on ambitious new concert venue and hotelPrint news article

 The Council’s ambitious proposals for a £42 million events, conference centre and four-star hotel complex are part of a 10-year plan to make Hull a world-class visitor destination and to capitalise on the City’s status as UK City of Culture and leave an economic legacy beyond 2017.

-David Kilduff, Head of the Energy, Infrastructure and Government team at Walker Morris will lead the team, which also includes Richard Auton.
+Head of the Energy, Infrastructure and Government team at Walker Morris will lead the team.
 They will be working with the in-house legal team to provide specialist commercial and procurement support on its competitive tendering process to procure operational management of the venue.
 The team will advise the Council on the most effective and efficient method to select a bidder who provides value for money, in-depth sector knowledge, relevant contacts and the ability to attract and retain major events.

 It is hoped that alongside other major investments in the city centre, including the regeneration of the Fruit Market on which Walker Morris are also advising and a £25m public realm programme, annual visitor spend will increase by more than £30m annually.